yifan-guo/mapbox-butterfly-api/doc.md

 # Summary
 This implementa ensures that when a user rates a butterfly, they only receive information relevant to their action, maintaining the integrity of user privacy.

+# Explanation of the Tests
+Success - New Rating: Tests that a new rating can be added successfully.
+Success - Update Existing Rating: Tests that an existing rating can be updated without creating a new entry.
+Error - Invalid Rating Value: Ensures that ratings outside the range (0 to 5) return a validation error.
+Error - User Not Found: Checks that if the user ID does not exist in the database, the endpoint returns an error.
+Error - Butterfly Not Found: Tests that an attempt to rate a non-existing butterfly returns a not-found error.

 METODD: GET
 Endpoint: `/users/:userId/rated-butterflies`